Last Updated on May 8, 2023 by Tim Wells

 To get started, click the top button that says Verify Root Status.

 After a few seconds, Root Checker will return whether your Android TV box is rooted or not, as well as some basic information on what version of Android you’re running.

 For our purposes, that’s all we need to know.

->

-> For more detailed information, you can click over to the Rankings tab to see some stats on how easy (or difficult) it is to root your particular Android device.
+For more detailed information, you can click the Rankings tab to see some stats on how easy (or difficult) it is to root your particular Android device.
 If you run this test on the same device multiple times, they’ll all be stored on the Results tab.

 - How to Enable Unknown Sources on Chromecast with Google TV - October 30, 2023

 - How to Install the Seren Kodi Addon [November 2023] - October 29, 2023

 - The Crew Addon for Kodi [Install, Uninstall, FAQ](November 2023) - October 29, 2023